Calabria: Agriculture

 Minor fruits such as bergamot and citron and lemon-citron hybrids are found exclusively in Calabria.
 The south coast of the region produces 90% of the world's bergamots, with a huge industry built around the extraction of bergamot oil.
 According to Harvard Atlas of Economic Complexity, last year with Italian net export of bergamot oil was 2009 in value of $253,000, after that between 2010 and 2018 was no export of it.
 The Bergamot orange has been intensively cultivated since the 18th century, but only in the coastal area nearby to Reggio, where geological and weather conditions are optimal.
 The Chabad Hasidic dynasty have a preference to take citrons ("Etrog") from this region for the Sukkot festival.

 There is special research Experimental Station for the Industry of the Essential oils and Citrus products in Reggio di Calabria.

-The province of Cosenza represents an important area for figs growing belonging to cultivar "Dottato" that is used to produce the quality-branded dried figs "Fichi di Cosenza" PDO (Protected Designation of Origin).
+The province of Cosenza represents an important area for figs growing belonging to cultivar "Dottato" that is used to produce the quality-branded dried figs "Fichi di Cosenza" PDO (protected designation of origin).
 The anona cherimoya, a plant of tropical origin cultivated in Europe only in Reggio di Calabria and Spain.

 In the province of Catanzaro, between San Floro and Cortale, the ancient tradition of sericulture is still kept alive, thanks to young generations.

 Calabria is the largest producer of porcini mushrooms in Italy, thanks to the heavily wooded forests of the mountains ranges of Pollino, Sila, Serre and Aspromonte.
+In addition to porcini mushrooms, red pine mushrooms (rositio) are also produced.
 Chestnut production is also widespread in the Calabrian mountains.
-But not only porcini mushrooms, there is other popular red pine mushroom or rosito.

 Peaches and nectarines from Calabria have greatly improved in terms of flavour, quality, safety and service.
 A part of the production is sold on the domestic market, mainly to retailers.
 The remaining is exported to Northern Europe, mainly Scandinavia and Germany.